RocqJones/AWS-Machine-Learning-Foundation/README.md

 #### Machine Learning Techniques
 ##### a.
 Supervised Learning:
-Models are presented wit input data and the desired results.
+Models are presented with input data and the desired results.
 The model will then attempt to learn rules that map the input data to the desired results.
 ##### b.
 Unsupervised Learning:
 Models are presented with datasets that have no labels or predefined patterns, and the model will attempt to infer the underlying structures from the dataset.
 Generative AI is a type of unsupervised learning.
 ##### c.
 Reinforcement learning: